 How can spina bifida be prevented?

 The best way to prevent your baby having spina bifida is to take folic acid supplements both before and during pregnancy.
 It is recommended that all women who might get pregnant should take a daily supplement of folic acid.

 Folic acid should be taken for the first 12 weeks of pregnancy because this is when your baby's spine is developing.
 If you have an increased risk of having a child with spina bifida you may need a higher dose of folic acid.
 For example, you are at increased risk if you have diabetes or you are taking medicines to treat epilepsy.

 It is also very important to eat food that is rich in folic acid.
-These foods include dark green vegetables, egg yolks, and some fruits.
-Many foods have folic acid added - eg, some breakfast cereals, some breads, flours, pastas and brown rice.
+These foods include dark green vegetables, egg yolks and some fruits.
+Many foods have folic acid added - for example, some breakfast cereals, some breads, flours, pastas and brown rice.